Slovenian Women's League

-The Slovenian Women's League (Slovenska ženska nogometna liga), known as Ženska nogometna liga Triglav due to sponsorship reasons, is the top-level women's football league of Slovenia.
+The Slovenian Women's League (Slovenska ženska nogometna liga; abbreviated as the SŽNL or 1.
+SŽNL), currently known as Ženska nogometna liga Triglav due to sponsorship reasons, is the top-level women's football league of Slovenia.
 It was founded in 1992 and currently features eleven teams.

 The league champions earn a place in the following season's UEFA Women's Champions League.